 Adult enthesis repair commonly results in permanent damage because of failure to restore its structure.
 The resulting mechanically insufficient attachment limits joint function and is prone to retears.

 The difference in healing potential between adult and neonatal mice raises the possibility that the healing capacity of the enthesis is switched off early after birth.
 Moreover, given the complexity of the enthesis structure, it is unclear whether the healing process, if exists, follows the same course in all enthesis zones.
-To address these questions, we induced needle-punch injury to neonatal Achilles enthesis, an injury model that minimizes damage to surrounding tissues or penetration into the bone marrow space.
-Although we observed no inflammation or angiogenesis, temporal analyses identified the formation of an acellular domain and ECM plug at the injury site.
-The acellular domain was composed of collagen type I at the tendon end and collagen type II at the cartilage end, suggesting that this domain is formed locally by the resident enthesis cells.
+To address these questions, needle-punch injury was induced to neonatal Achilles enthesis, an injury model that minimizes damage to surrounding tissues or penetration into the bone marrow space.
+Although no inflammation or angiogenesis was observed, temporal analyses identified the formation of an acellular domain and ECM plug at the injury site.
+The acellular domain was composed of COL1A1 at the tendon end and collagen type II (COL2A1) at the cartilage end, suggesting that this domain is formed locally by the resident enthesis cells.
 Immunostaining, gene expression analyses, terminal deoxynucleotidyl transferase-mediated dUTP nick-end labeling (TUNEL) assay, and transmission electron microscopy (TEM) revealed that cells at the injury site undergo ER stress and autophagy, and suggested that the observed cellular loss was a result of chondroptosis-like cell death.
 Gait recovery suggested that, despite the loss of tissue structure, the healing process effectively restored joint function.
 Together, these findings reveal a novel mechanism in neonatal mice whereby extensive secretion of ECM by resident cells at the injury site drives enthesis healing and restores its function.

 Materials and Methods

-All experiments involving mice were approved by the Institutional Animal Care and Use Committee of the Weizmann Institute (Rehovot, Israel).
+All experiments involving mice were approved by the Institutional Animal Care and Use Committee of the Weizmann Institute of Science (Rehovot, Israel).
 Histology was performed on C57BL6 wild-type mice.
-Green fluorescent protein (GFP)–LC3#53 mice were kindly provided by Professor Zvulun Elazar (Weizmann Institute).
+Green fluorescent protein (GFP)–LC3#53 mice were kindly provided by Prof. Zvulun Elazar (Weizmann Institute of Science).